Intensive Institute on Science Fiction Literature

 that shaped the genre.
 Since 1975.

-The Intensive Institute on Science Fiction Literature runs for 12 consecutive days.
-James Gunn offered this course for professionalization since 1975, and Chris McKitterick began leading it in 2010, recently making it available for credit as a courtesy to the English Department as ENGL 506 (undergraduate) or ENGL 790 (graduate) in addition to the professional offering.
+The Intensive Institute on Science Fiction Literature normally runs for 12 consecutive days.
+James Gunn offered this course for professionalization since 1975, and in 2010 Chris McKitterick began leading it, recently making it available for credit as a courtesy to the English Department as ENGL 506 (undergraduate) or ENGL 790 (graduate) in addition to the professional offering.

 Institute topics alternate each year between the short stories in the first four volumes of James Gunn's six-volume historical anthology, The Road to Science Fiction; and 25 novels.
 See below for the full syllabus of both versions.
 A variant version of the SF Institute is also available as a full-semester course, so that KU students may study both the long and short genres over the course of a single year.